The world's most destructive forest fires

 Camp Fire, California, USA, 2018

 Just a year later, an even deadlier fire tore through northern California's Butte County.
-Camp Fire, named as it began along Camp Creek Road, raged on for 17 days – it was caused by sparks from electrical transmission lines, which set fire to vegetation dried out by drought.
+Camp Fire, named as it began along Camp Creek Road, raged on for 17 days, and was caused by sparks from electrical transmission lines, which set fire to vegetation dried out by drought.
 Fierce Diablo winds meant the fire grew at a rapid rate.

 Justin Sullivan/Getty Images